mengwangoxf/mengwangoxf.github.io/publications.md

 2023

 1. [APLAS 2023] [*What Types are Needed for Typing Dynamic Objects?
 A Python-based Empirical Study*](./Papers/APLAS23.pdf)in Asian Symposium on Programming Languages and Systems (APLAS).
 Joint work with Ke Sun, Sheng Chen, and Dan Hao.
-(Core Ranking A)

 1. [JFP 2023] [*Contract Lenses: Reasoning about Bidirectional Programs via Calculation*](./Papers/JFP23.pdf)in Journal of Functional Programming.
 Joint work with Hanliang Zhang, Wenhao Tang, Ruifeng Xie, and Zhenjiang Hu.
 (Core Ranking A)